On the universal deformations for SL_2-representations of knot groups

 in ${\cal C}$ such that the image of $\lambda(X_i)$ in ${\boldsymbol R}_{\overline{T}}\otimes_{\cal O} k \simeq \frak{B}(\Pi)_{[\overline{\rho}]}^{\wedge}$ is $x_i$ $(1\leq i \leq d)$.}\\ \\

 In this section, we investigate examples concerning Riley representations of 2-bridge knot groups.

 In Subsection 4.1, we recall some results on the Riley representations of 2-bridge knot groups.
-We refer to [BZ] for basic information on 2-bridge knots and [R1], [R2] for the details on Riley representations.
+We refer to [1] for basic information on 2-bridge knots and [17], [18] for the details on Riley representations.
 In Subsection 4.2, we describe the character scheme/variety of ${\rm SL}_2$-representations of a 2-bridge knot group.
-For this, we refer to [Le].
-In Subsection 4.3, we give an explicit form of the universal deformation of a Riley representations. \\
+For this, we refer to [6].
+In Subsection 4.3, we give an explicit form of the universal deformation of a Riley representation. \\

 4.1. {\em $2$-bridge knots and Riley representations.} Let $K$ be a 2-bridge knot in the 3-sphere $S^3$, given as the Schubert form $\frak{b}(m,n)$ where $m$ and $n$ are odd integers with $m>0, -m<n<m$ and ${\rm g.c.d}(m,n) =1$.
 Let $\Pi_K$ be the knot group $\pi_1(S^3 \setminus K)$.
 The group $\Pi_K$ is known to have a presentation of the form